jakobnissen/jakobnissen.github.io/posts/utf8.md

 Strings are carefully designed in both Rust and Julia, and while strings are implemented as 'just' a byte array in both languages, there are some small but significant differences in their designs.
 Some of the differences stem from overarching language differences - more precisely Rust's borrowchecker, and Julia's abstract types.

-Overall, Julia's strings are a more opaque data type that behaves in a special, priviledged manner, compared to strings in Rust.
-This is somewhat inevitable as Julia is not self-hosted, so the compiler has to be non-Julian at some low level.
+Overall, Julia's strings are a more opaque data type that behaves in a special, privileged manner, compared to strings in Rust.
+This is somewhat inevitable as Julia is not completely self-hosted[^4], so the compiler has to be non-Julian at some low level.

 A major design difference is that Rust strings are enforced to be valid UTF8, whereas Julia's aren't.
 I believe Julia made the better choice here overall, although Rust's extra validation fits well into the language's core values.